 Prime Factorization and Its Importance

 One of the most significant applications of prime factorization is in finding the greatest common divisor (GCD) and the least common multiple (LCM) of two or more numbers.
-The GCD is the largest number that divides evenly into both numbers, while the LCM is the smallest number that both numbers divide into evenly.
+Practically speaking, the GCD is the largest number that divides evenly into both numbers, while the LCM is the smallest number that both numbers divide into evenly.
 These concepts are fundamental in simplifying fractions, solving algebraic equations, and understanding number relationships.

 Trends and Latest Developments